Obscuretone/obscuretone.github.io/public/posts/en/one_last_breath.md

 When the system is six feet from the edge and everyone is thinking maybe six feet is not so far down, task performance stops being the scary part.
 The institution has to survive the fall with no human body between the decision and the consequence.

 That is what "human in the loop" often means.

-It does not always mean the human is meaningfully improving the output.
-Sometimes they are.
-Often they are not.
+The human may improve the output, but improvement is not guaranteed.

 Sometimes the human is there because the system needs a throat to clear, a box to check, a name to put in the audit log, and a person who can be told they should have known better.